 A NOTE REGARDING LSA DISTRIBUTION REQUIREMENTS.
 If you have two majors, you may choose one of the majors to count for LSA distribution (HU and SS credit).
 If Women's Studies is your single concentration, you may not count any of those courses toward distribution.
 Questions? email email@example.com

 What can you do with a Women's Studies Degree?

 We asked our alumni what they are doing now.
 Click here to see an alphabetical list of their current jobs.

 Questions and Advising

 You may make Women's Studies advising appointment online by clicking here.

-Students may declare the Women's Studies concentration at any time.
+Students may declare the Women's Studies major at any time.
 There are no prerequisites required to declare.

 If you have questions about any of this please email firstname.lastname@example.org.

-Students who have maintained an overall GPA of at least 3.4 through the first term of their junior year are eligible for Honors concentration.
-Candidates for Honors must meet all the requirements described for the Women’s Studies concentration (as listed above).
+Students who have maintained an overall GPA of at least 3.4 through the first term of their junior year are eligible for Women's Studies honors.
+Candidates for honors must meet all the requirements described for the Women’s Studies major (as listed above).
 In addition, they must elect WS 389 during the second term, junior year, and must write an Honors thesis during their senior year (given for credit as WS 490 and 491).
 The deadline for applications is December 1 of the student's junior year.
 See Honors Program Guidelines for more information.